stvmlbrn/stvmlbrn.github.io/_posts/2016-10-13-a-catch-all-route-handler-for-rendering-views-in-express.md

   </code>
 </pre>

 The overall process here is pretty simple.
-First we parse the path that was requested by the browser ```req.path``` and use that to build a path to where the file should exist in our file system, ```filePath```.
+First we parse the path that was requested by the browser `req.path` and use that to build a path to where the file should exist in our file system, `filePath`.
 If that file exists, render it.
 If not proceed to the 404 handler.

 This code is good enough for our demo, but there are a couple of things we should probably add to this before using it in production.
-First, if your file system is case-sensitive you may want to take steps to ensure the requested view matches your file system (keep all files/folders in lower case and run ```.toLowerCase()``` on ```req.path``` should do the trick).
+First, if your file system is case-sensitive you may want to take steps to ensure the requested view matches your file system (keep all files/folders in lower case and run `.toLowerCase()` on `req.path` should do the trick).
 Second, we don't really want to check the file system every time for views that we should already know exist.
-It may be a good idea to keep an array of views that were already found and check the contents of that array for matches before checking the file system.
+It may be a good idea to keep an array of views that were already found and check the contents of that array for matches before checking the file system (or something similar to keep known routes in memory).